-- any expenses they incurred in 2004-05 in earning their income which they could claim as a deduction - any amount they could claim in 2004-05 for the deductible amount of the undeducted purchase price of their pension or annuity at question D9, or question D12 in TaxPack 2005 supplement - net child care expenses they incurred in 2004-05 because they were working - that is, the amount paid by the dependant less any cash rebates (for example, child care benefit and rebates provided by an employer or union) - their expenses for travel during 2004-05 to and from child care because they were working - their expenses for travel during 2004-05 to and from work - expenses they incurred in 2004-05 in conducting a business activity that resulted in a deferred noncommercial business loss, even if they did not lodge a tax return.
+- any expenses they incurred in 2005-06 in earning their income which they could claim as a deduction - any amount they could claim in 2005-06 for the deductible amount of the undeducted purchase price of their pension or annuity at question D9 or question D12 in TaxPack 2006 supplement - net child care expenses they incurred in 2005-06 because they were working - that is, the amount paid by the dependant less any cash rebates (for example, child care benefit and rebates provided by an employer - their expenses for travel during 2005-06 to and from child care because they were working - their expenses for travel during 2005-06 to and from work - expenses they incurred in 2005-06 in conducting a business activity that resulted in a deferred noncommercial business loss, even if they did not lodge a tax return.

-Where any of the above expenses include car expenses, we accept a calculation of the expense based on a rate per kilometre multiplied by the actual number of kilometres travelled - see the 'cents-per-kilometre' method described on page 45.
+Where any of the above expenses include car expenses, we accept a calculation of the expense based on a rate per kilometre multiplied by the actual number of kilometres travelled - see the 'cents per kilometre' method described on page 41.
 If this method is used, the 5,000 kilometre limit does not apply for the purpose of calculating your dependant's SNI.

-Your dependant does not need written evidence of expenses which reduce their SNI but they must be able to demonstrate that they actually incurred the relevant expenses.
+Your dependant must be able to demonstrate that they actually incurred the relevant expenses which reduce their SNI.